 The January 15, 2014 disclosure statement (#16) was the last disclosure statement the Campaign was required to file with the CFB for the 2013 elections.
+If the Campaign raises additional contributions to pay outstanding liabilities, please note that all 2013 election requirements, including contribution limits, remain in effect.
 The Campaign is required to maintain its records for six years after the election, and the CFB may require the Campaign to demonstrate ongoing compliance.
 See Rules 3-02(b)(3), 4-01(a), and 4-03.
 In addition, please contact the New York State Board of Elections for information concerning its filing requirements.